cengels/sipgate-group-voicemail-to-zendesk/README.md

 # Simple sipgate voicemail to zendesk script

-This project gives you a way to easily retrieve all group voicemails from a certain client and send them to zendesk.
+This project gives you a way to easily retrieve all group voicemails from a certain client, return them, and process them (e.g. by sending them to your help desk).

 ## Install